adopted-ember-addons/ember-electron/docs/faq/common-issues.md

 ## When I make AJAX requests they fail due to CORS problems (`Access-Control-Allow-Origin` header)

-This is also a side-effect of using `electron-protocol-serve`, and can be solved by setting `webPreferences` when opening your `BrowserWindow` as described above.
+This is also a side-effect of using `electron-protocol-serve`.
+One solution is to add an `Access-Control-Allow-Origin` header to the endpoint you are accessing, but that requires that you have control over that endpoint and that this fits with the security model of the server.
+Otherwise, this can be solved by setting `webPreferences` when opening your `BrowserWindow` as described above.
 However, this is only safe if you know you will never be running untrusted code in the `BrowserWindow` or allowing the `BrowserWindow` to navigate to a non-local URL.

 The reason this is necessary has to do with Electron's configuration of WebKit.
 Electron sets the [allow_universal_access_from_file_urls](https://webkitgtk.org/reference/webkit2gtk/stable/WebKitSettings.html#WebKitSettings--allow-universal-access-from-file-urls), which disables the same-origin policy for Javascript loaded from `file:` URLs.
 However, since `electron-protocol-serve` causes us to load files from the custom `serve:` protocol, WebKit doesn't know that they are local files and enforces the same-origin policy by default, so we have to disable it using `webPreferences`.